Child Health Experiential Learning Opportunities (CHELO Program)

 - Course Credit: Earn 6 credits through two integrated courses that combine hands-on experience with academic learning.

-- Career Readiness & Professional Growth: Build essential skills like problem-solving, teamwork, communication, and gain a competitive edge in the job market.
+- Career Readiness & Professional Growth: Build essential skills like project management, leadership, knowledge translation, and gain a competitive edge in the job market.

 - Networking & Mentorship: Connect with professionals and mentors through supervised placements, opening doors to future opportunities.